How Netsmart builds healthcare technology using UXPin – case study

 Netsmart is one of the companies that decided to stand up to the challenge of providing reliable solutions and building experiences in the medical tech department.
 They are a US-based healthcare IT company with over two thousand associates.
 They provide technology for a variety of healthcare markets, such as behavioral health, family services, and post-acute care.

 Needless to say, this industry is very demanding.
 Not only because people’s lives are at stake, however big of a reason this is anyway.
-From the product development point of view, the big challenge is still that you have to adapt to all sorts of user experiences.
+From the product development point of view, the big challenge is still that you have to adapt to all sorts of user experiences that will both benefit the healthcare technology processes and the end-user.

 There are a lot of different care settings, that have complex UX needs, to be addressed with the products designed and developed by Netsmart.
 What they do is provide products that combine all kinds of features that answer different needs, from rehabilitating a knee replacement over a couple of weeks to managing depression over a lifetime.